Saeunn Gisladottir, Marketing Volunteer

 Bloggers Lead the Way

 Rather than “reinventing the wheel”, another great resource are the wonderful fashion bloggers that specialize in ethical clothing.
 They can inspire you with creative outfits and tips on how and where they’ve gone about finding solutions that work with their lifestyle.
-Some great blogs to check out are listed here to get you started, including The Peahen and Sustainably Chic.
+Some great blogs to check out are The Peahen and Sustainably Chic.

 Shopping ethically will take a bit more time and work, it is nevertheless a decision you will not regret.
 Read more about the real individuals who made your clothes through resources like our “Meet the Mamas” page and we guarantee it will immediately validate going the extra mile to curate your wardrobe.